Locate Indoor Pickleball Courts for All Skill Levels

 Centerline

-For indoor pickleball courts the centerline separates the court into two halves and runs down the middle from baseline to baseline.
-It directs players throughout games and divides the service sections.
+For indoor pickleball courts, the centerline separates the court into two halves and runs down the middle from baseline to baseline.
+It directs players throughout the games and divides the service sections.

 Service Areas